Connect with us

 READ MORE: In trouncing of Grambling, Jackson State appears the class of the SWAC

 Let’s get back to the Sanders-Robinson controversy.
 For those who don’t know — and I don’t know how you could have missed it — Sanders and Robinson met at midfield for the traditional postgame handshake after JSU’s 26-12 victory at Montgomery.
-Sanders reached out with his right hand and said “good .”
+Sanders reached out with his right hand and said “good game.”
 Robinson shook his hand, but when Sanders appeared to pull him in closer for a hug, Robinson shoved Sanders back with left hand and turned away.

 “What was that?”
 Sanders said, appearing stunned.
 He then turned and walked off the field.
 The war of words ensued in respective postgame press conferences with Robinson questioning Sanders’ SWAC bonafides.
 “I’m SWAC, he ain’t SWAC,” Robinson said, to which Sanders responded,“Who is SWAC if I ain’t SWAC?”